 \subsection{Overall Procedure}

 As shown in Figure \ref{fig:pipeline}, our method consists of two main steps, including the \textbf{(1)} dataset watermarking and the \textbf{(2)} dataset verification.
-In general, we exploit poison-only backdoor attacks for the dataset watermarking and propose a hypothesis-test-guided dataset verification based on the model predictions.
-The technical details of each step are described in the following subsections.
+In general, we exploit poison-only backdoor attacks for dataset watermarking and design a hypothesis-test-guided dataset verification.
+The technical details of each step are described in following subsections.